 Acquired Brain Injuries include TBI (Traumatic Brain Injury) or non-traumatic brain injuries (often referred to as ABI).

-Non-traumatic brain injuries can be caused by, for example, lack of oxygen (the most common is a stroke), toxin toxic exposure, pressure from a tumor or another cause.
+Non-traumatic brain injuries can be caused by, for example, lack of oxygen (the most common is a stroke), toxic exposure and pressure from a tumor or another cause.

-Brain injuries can cause a range of psychiatric disorders, medical, physical, cognitive (learning, decision-making), even, sensory, and psychiatric disorders.
+Brain injuries can cause a range of psychiatric, medical, physical, cognitive (learning, decision-making) and even sensory disorders.

-A brain injury can impact the one’s ability to work, learn and to relate to others.
+Brain injuries can impact the ability to work, learn and to relate to others.
 Severe brain injuries can have devastating psychosocial impacts.